--The meeting can be viewed online with Zoom (see instruction)--

 Lunches will be offered to participants external to Paris-Sud University.

 All participants are also invited to the welcome cocktail on Dec 2 at 18h30.

-The event will take place in the Salle des Conseils of IPN Orsay, Building 100).
+The event will take place in the Auditorium Joliot-Curie of IPN Orsay and the tutorial in the Salle des Conseils of IPN Orsay, both located in Building 100.
 Here are some instructions on how to get to IPN Orsay.

 Organization Committee: Florian Beaudette, Volker Beckmann, Marcella Grasso, Guillaume Hupin, Denis Lacroix, Andrea Sartirana, Bogdan Vulpescu.